 Weglot is also easy to set up, as it excludes coding from the process.
 It has translation management tools, enabling site owners to improve collaboration within the team and with professional translators.

 Like most of the WordPress translation plugins in this list, Weglot plans also packs multilingual SEO tools.
 However, the URL translation feature is only available in the higher-tiered plans – Advanced for $1,990/year and Extended for $4,990/year.

 Weglot’s more affordable options are Starter for $99/year, Business for $190/year, and Pro for $490/year.
 Finally, the Weglot free version allows one translated language for up to 2,000 words.

-Throughout this article, you’ve learned the six best WordPress translation plugins for multilingual websites and what features these plugins often have.
+Throughout this article, you’ve learned the seven best WordPress translation plugins for multilingual websites and what features these plugins often have.